snophey/snophey.github.io/_posts/2024-01-21-graalvm-with-native-libs.markdown

 A lot of these issues are discussed and documented in this [Quarkus tutorial](https://quarkus.io/guides/writing-native-applications-tips).

-In this post, we will look at a case that is not covered by the aforementioned article, namely the case where your Java application relies on some native libraries that are called via JNI.
+In this post, we will look at a case that is not covered by the aforementioned article, namely the case where your Java application relies on some native C++ libraries that are called via Java Native Interface (JNI).
+We will briefly look at what I was trying to achieve, and then we will go through the steps and look at some errors that came up along the way, with the goal of understanding how to solve them.

 ## The problem